Skip to main content

 With the right prompting, you can reach relatively complete and polished UI, depending on the task

-Before doing UI-related work with Bezi, you must document the UI standards / guidelines in a Page.
+Before doing UI-related work with Bezi, document the UI standards / guidelines in a Page.
 Pin the UI Page(s) whenever you’re doing relevant work in Bezi to ensure it has enough information to provide quality output.

 What to include in a UI Page